abemo/personal-website/README.md

-A simple landing page and personal website with a second page for my resume.
+A simple landing page and personal website with linked pages for my resume and projects.